-Judge Brown wrote

-She did not find that any of Judge Kennedy's factual findings concerning this document were clearly erroneous, but held that he committed legal error by refusing to give a "presumption of regularity" to the report, i.e., he failed to presume that the document accurately reflected ananamatoroni.
+Judge Brown wrote that the "[g]overnment's case against Latif is based" on the interrogation summary found by the district court to be unreliable.
 App.
+3a.2 She did not find that any of Judge Kennedy's factual findings concerning this document were clearly erroneous, but held that he committed legal error by refusing to give a "presumption of regularity" to the report, i.e., he failed to presume that the document accurately reflected what Latif said when he was interrogated App.
 6a, 10a, 11a, 19a-20a.
 According to Judge Brown, such "a rebuttable presumption of regularity applies to . . . intelligence reports like the one at issue here."
 App.
 20a.
-The court, however, did not decide whether the burden of overcoming the presumption could be met "by a mere preponderance of the evidence," or whether some higher standard, such as "clear and convincing evidence," was required.
-App.
-20a n.5.
+The court, however, did not decide whether the burden of overcoming the presumption could be met "by a mere preponderance of the